-Folk Fiddle Duets Vol. 1 and Vol. 2 are my two packs of 40 popular traditional fiddle tunes arranged for fiddle duet.
+Folk Fiddle Duets Vols.
+1, 2 and 3 are all packs of 40 popular traditional fiddle tunes arranged for fiddle duet.
 The first violin plays the melody, and the second violin plays a harmony part.

 I've been playing harmony parts in folk sessions for many years, which originally came from being a violist and not being able to easily reach the high notes in the fiddle tunes.
 However, I later obtained a violin, and found that while I was enjoying my newfound ease in playing the melodies, the harmony habit had stuck!

 These collections include some of the harmonies I invented while playing in traditional music sessions, and some that are newly composed.

 There are 40 duets in each pack, mostly tunes from the traditions of Scotland and Ireland, and a few from the English traditions.

 Fiddle Duet Demo Videos